Official Community Plan & Zoning Bylaw Updates

 - Includes updated greenhouse gas reduction targets.

-4. The draft OCP reduces redundancies.
+4. It reduces redundancies.

 - Reduction from 18 to 12 land use designations, including 2 Special Study Areas.